 To learn more about virtual switches, see Hyper-V Virtual Switch.

-With accelerated networking, network traffic arrives at the VM's network interface (NIC), and is then forwarded to the VM.
+With accelerated networking, network traffic arrives at the VM's network interface (NIC) and is then forwarded to the VM.
 All network policies that the virtual switch applies are now offloaded and applied in hardware.
-Applying policy in hardware enables the NIC to forward network traffic directly to the VM, bypassing the host and the virtual switch, while maintaining all the policy it applied in the host.
+Because policy is applied in hardware, the NIC can forward network traffic directly to the VM.
+The NIC bypasses the host and the virtual switch, while it maintains all the policy it applied in the host.

-The benefits of accelerated networking only apply to the VM that it is enabled on.
-For the best results, it is ideal to enable this feature on at least two VMs connected to the same Azure Virtual Network (VNet).
-When communicating across VNets or connecting on-premises, this feature has minimal impact to overall latency.
+The benefits of accelerated networking only apply to the VM that it's enabled on.
+For the best results, enable this feature on at least two VMs connected to the same Azure virtual network.
+When communicating across virtual networks or connecting on-premises, this feature has minimal impact to overall latency.

-- Lower Latency / Higher packets per second (pps): Removing the virtual switch from the datapath removes the time packets spend in the host for policy processing and increases the number of packets that can be processed inside the VM.
+Lower Latency / Higher packets per second (pps): Eliminating the virtual switch from the data path removes the time packets spend in the host for policy processing.
+It also increases the number of packets that can be processed inside the VM.

-- Reduced jitter: Virtual switch processing depends on the amount of policy that needs to be applied and the workload of the CPU that is doing the processing.
-Offloading the policy enforcement to the hardware removes that variability by delivering packets directly to the VM, removing the host to VM communication and all software interrupts and context switches.
+Reduced jitter: Virtual switch processing depends on the amount of policy that needs to be applied.
+It also depends on the workload of the CPU that's doing the processing.
+Offloading the policy enforcement to the hardware removes that variability by delivering packets directly to the VM.
+Offloading also removes the host-to-VM communication, all software interrupts, and all context switches.